 Copy, Scan and Fax

-The Library offers access to a black and white copy machine which can copy letter and legal sized documents.
+The Library offers access to a black & white and color copy machine which can copy letter and legal sized documents.
 The copy machine in located near the Information Services desk.

 Cost: $0.10/page – Black & White | $0.30/page – Color

 Faxing can be done at the Simple Scan Station, or with Library staff members.
 Cover sheets can be provided by Library staff upon request.